Soulknife Rogue: D&D 2024 (5.5e) Optimisation Guide

 How it works

 You can turn invisible for an hour using a magic action.
-The invisibility ends if you damage someone or cause them to make a saving throw.
 You can do this once per day or expend a psionic energy die to do it more often.

 Tactics